A new class of accelerated regularization methods, with application to bioluminescence tomography: Numerical experiments

 In our simulations, for the BLT problem, the $\nu$-method is defined by

 with $\mu_1=0, \omega_1=(4\nu+2)/(4\nu+1)$ and

 where $\omega>0$ is the weight.
-We select the Chebyshev method as our special $\nu$-method, i.e., $\nu=1/2$.
-Note that $\omega_{norm}=1$ in the conversional $\nu$-method (cf. \cite[\S~6.3]{engl1996regularization}) as it works for a normalized operator equation $Kf=y$ with $\|K\|\leq1$.
+Note that $\omega=1$ in the conversional $\nu$-method (cf. \cite[\S~6.3]{engl1996regularization}) as it works for a normalized operator equation $Kf=y$ with $\|K\|\leq1$.
 For our BLT problem, $\omega$ in (\ref{nuMethod}) plays the role of normalization, and it can be set as $\omega=\omega_{norm}(:=1/\|K^*K\|)$, which can be calculated by

+The dependence of stopping iterative number $k^*$ and the corresponding relative error L2Err$_{k^*}$ on $\nu$ for different values of noise level $\delta$ are plotted under $\log$-scale in Figure \ref{fig:nuDependence}, from which we can see that for both examples, a moderate value of $\nu$ have the best efficiency in both solution accuracy and iterative number: large values of $\nu$ do not improve the solution accuracy too much while require much more iterative numbers.
+In both examples, the $\nu$ of the best efficiency is near 1.
+In Table \ref{tab:comparison}, we report relative error L2Err$_{k^*}$ as well as the corresponding iterations numbers of $\nu$-method with $\nu=1/4$, $\nu=1/2$, $\nu=1$ and $\nu=2$.

 The Nesterov's method is defined by~(\cite{Neubauer-2017})